alexanderenrique/alexanderenrique.github.io/src/coding/NEMO-MQTT-Plugin.md

 ---

 ## Project Overview
-A plugin for [[NEMO]] that enables real-time tool status updates via MQTT messaging.
+A plugin for NEMO that enables real-time tool status updates via MQTT messaging.
 Uses Redis as a message queue intermediary between NEMO and MQTT broker.
 Originally I wanted to use MQTT directly in the code, but that created additional dependencies and the developer thought it better to use the existing system of signals in Django.
 So I used Redis as a message queue intermediary, and that then creates an MQTT message.

+### Notes for tomorrow:
+- it's not actually connecting to port 1884 when I change the config, I think that's becasue of hard coded development setting
+- On the config page, nothing is actually happening in the MQTT logs or event filters not sure why
+- It WAS working on port 1883 but I think that's becasue it's hard coded in the plugin
+- but when I change the borker port, the monitor DOES keep working so that is good
+-
 ### Architecture
 {% mermaid %}
 graph LR
-    A[NEMO Django Application] --> B[Redis Message Queue]
-    B --> C[MQTT Publisher]
-    A --> D[MQTT configuration page]
-    D --> C[MQTT Publisher]
-    C --> F[MQTT Broker]
-    F --> G[NEMO Tool Display Hardware]
+  A@{ shape: subproc, label: "This is a subprocess" }
 {% endmermaid %}

+### High Level Architecture
+{% mermaid %}
+graph LR
+    A@{shape: rounded, label: "Tool enabled/disabled by labmember"}
+    A --> B(("NEMO Django Signal"))
+    B --> C[("Redis Message Queue")]
+    C --> D(("JSON to MQTT Service"))
+    D --> E(("MQTT Broker"))
+    E --> F["NEMO Tool Display Hardware"]
+    G["MQTT customization page"] --> E
+{% endmermaid %}

 ### Key Components
 - Django signals for event handling
 - Redis pub/sub for message queueing
+- MQTT service for converting from JSON to MQTT message
-- MQTT client for broker communication
+- Plugin MQTT broker for distributing messages to subscribed clients
-- SSL/TLS security for MQTT messages
+- SSL/TLS security for MQTT messages to VM broker

-### Message Flow
-1. NEMO event triggers Django signal
-2. Signal handler publishes to Redis queue
-3. Redis consumer forwards to MQTT broker
-4. Broker distributes to subscribed clients
+- MQTT monitor page for displaying messages in a user friendly way

 ### Configuration
 - Broker connection settings
-- Redis connection settings
 - SSL/TLS certificates
-- Topic structure

 ## Up Next:
-- Getting the message monitoring working, like a seperate page so it's super easy for non-techies to see what's going on
+- Connecting to a truly seperate MQTT broker
 - Testing SSL/TLS
+- Making the monitor format easier to read by humans instead of a dense JSON object

 ## Work Log

+### 10/09/2025
+- Ok so debugging why Django is doing its job perfectly and publishing all the messages exactly as it should, but the moniotr page (which is basically a dummy subsriber) is not receiving all of the messages.
+It's always werid to me when something half works on a computer.
+Like where is it going?
+- Ok so it turns out that the JSON to MQTT service was something that was running outside of the plugin and I think that was causing issues
+  - I wanted the mqtt to be outside of the django sure, but it WAS a seperate script that lived in a different directory that had to be stopped and started seperately to consume the redis and publish them.
+- Still battling the multiple django initializations.
+I remember it was a battle previously, and now that the MQTT and Redis are inside of the django project I needed to add flags so that it only initializes the plugin once.
+- THE DUPLICATES EVERYWHERE!
+- Had this problem also with the duplicate redis.
+  - I learned that you can have multiple redis DBs, so what I did was move the nemo DB in redis to DB1 as to not interfere with the default DB0.
+  - Like if someone wants to install this and their Redis is already turned on, I don't want to just clobber it.
+- Holy cow I think I got it working for reals how good is that?
+- I cleaned up the work space and made it a proper pypi package which looks great but I may have jumped the gun becasue there's more testing to do.

+### 10/08/2025
+- Mostly spent time figuring out the front end of the mqtt/monitor page.
+The java script wasn't loading correctly, fixed the messges fading after 5 seconds, added a bunch of debug to the mqtt/monitor page.
+- Another issue was the API, I learned that the

+### 10/07/2025
+- heaps of progress!
+I got the plugin installed in the NEMO-CE and installed the URLS and everything seems to be working.
+- I still need to work on the mqtt/monitor page.
+It's close, the messages are showing up but they're at the top and kind of fade away for no reason?
+Th UI isn't what I want it to be.
+- This is just a bloody confusing project to me because things need to talk to eachother in so many different ways, like Django config needs to feed to the mqtt publisher setting and Django also talks to redis which feeds the MQTT publisher etc.
+- It's also confusing because I'm developing the package in one work space, and then it's pip installed in the nemo-ce, but I've also made a symlink between them which I've never done before.
+So I have to constantly ask myself if my changes just didn't work, or it hasn't updated or what
+- Same with the constant issue of multiple Django servers, Redis ques and MQTT brokers on different ports.
+- I tried using Symlink to connect the mqtt plugin inside of NEMO to the plugin development environment, but it didn't work.
+- I ended up with a short shell script that deletes the old plugin and redownloads the new one.

 ### 10/06/2025
 - Not sure what I was on about withe the MQTT working last time, it definitely was not working.